 Teaching job posts will increase in the summer months but so will those searching for a teaching job in Taiwan.
 Whether you’re searching online or just coming over to Taiwan to find a job, your best bet is the summer for sure.

 As with almost any jobs these days, there are plenty of job sites where a candidate can post an interview or respond to an advertisement.
 Teaching jobs in Taiwan are no different.
 There are several ESL job boards on the net.
 Some are for multiple countries and regions and some are dedicated to Taiwan.
-The EIT Classifieds board is a good place to start.
+The EIT Job Board is a good place to start.

 Just remember that not every school or organization that is hiring will accept out of Taiwan candidates.
 Many schools will require an on-site interview and will not pay for airfare or housing.
 The schools that hire from overseas are most likely bigger organizations that require larger numbers of teachers.